iftah-og/DripRog/README.md

 DripRog is a minimal, accessible, unattended field audio recorder for the Raspberry Pi with a HiFiBerry DAC+ ADC Pro.
 One button, one status indicator, records 192 kHz / 24-bit stereo WAV to a USB drive.
-Built to be dropped somewhere, left running on battery, and powered off whenever.
+Built to be dropped somewhere, and picked up a day or two later.

 Accessibility is core to the design, not an afterthought.
 See [Accessibility](#accessibility) below.